FranciscoRamirezMorales/axity-git-internal-training/test.md

 2. For **users**, **time** dimension tables, the source is log_data.
 3. For **songplays** fact table, the sources are log_data and song_data.

-The programs
+The programs used for
 1. **sql_queries.py**: contains all SQL queries, create table statements and insert statements.
-This file is used in multiple python files.
+This file is used in the next two programs
 2. **create_tables.py**: execute this program to create the Postgres database, and star schema tables.
 3. **etl.py**: execute this program to process song_data and log_data JSON files and load to star schema.